mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - Surface plots no longer spill over the axes when their limits are reduced.
 - The instrument view now ignores non-finite (infinity and NaN) values and should now display workspaces containing those values.
+- Plots now have a Help button on the toolbar, which will direct the user to a relevant documentation page informing them about that type of plot.

 Bugfixes
 ########